This section provides answers to frequently-asked questions about user claims in iManage Security Policy Manager (iManage SPM).

 What should I do if I see warning messages about claims in iManage SPM?

-If you see claim limit warnings in your iManage SPM instance, there are actions you can take to reduce these.
+If you see claim limit warnings in your iManage SPM instance, there are actions you can take to reduce the number of claims.
 Refer to:

-If you are uncertain about how to proceed, or if you still see warning messages after taking any of the actions above that are applicable to your organization's security model, contact iManage Support for assistance.
+If you're uncertain about how to proceed, or if you still see warning messages after taking any of the actions above that are applicable to your organization's security model, contact iManage Support for assistance.

-How can Collections (departmental security) reduce token count?
+How can Collections (departmental security) reduce claim count?

 Collections in iManage Security Policy Manager are treated as assets and so can have their own claims.
 This provides claims efficiency, as demonstrated in the following example: